 Can My Family Help Me with Detox?

 If you are looking into detox, it is pretty likely that you have accepted that your drug use is a problem and you are ready to take charge and begin the difficult process of drug and alcohol treatment.
 Congratulations!
 That is a big step and it is one that will improve every area of your life, from your job to your family.
 Here are some ways you can let your family help with the detox process.

-Contact Detox.com now to find withdrawal treatment programs in your area.
+Call Detox.com now to find withdrawal treatment programs in your area!

 The Substance Abuse and Mental Health Services Administration (SAMHSA) makes clear detox is not the same as drug and alcohol rehabilitation treatment.
 Instead, detox is what is called palliative care: treatment that reduces the strength of a disorder.
 Detox does a great job of managing acute intoxication and withdrawal, but it is meant to function as a first step in the treatment process and not as a substitute for rehab.

 You might be able to imagine the role a family member can play in rehab (family therapy, family visits, etc.), but what will they do during detox?
 How can they help you with this process?
 There are actually a number of roles that family members can fill during detox and their support will help you maintain your resolve and assist you in making it through detox and into rehabilitation treatment.

 If you and your family are ready to take on detox, Detox.com can be a big help.
 We provide resources, answer questions, and connect you with great detox treatment.

 The first thing to understand is what we mean by family.
 SAMHSA rightly points out that there is no definition of family that can apply to all people and all situations.
 Beliefs and cultures change over time and these changes alter what family means to people.
 There are, nonetheless, a few basic categories that can be used to break down the idea of family.